sbjorkholt/ISSSV1337_2022/Week 2/Day7.md

 ## Other languages

-Other web languages are usually not terribly important for webscraping, but because it's good to know to understand how things work, we will shortly introduce you to some of them never the less.
+Other web languages are usually not terribly important for webscraping, but because it's good to understand how things work, we will shortly introduce you to some of them.

-When a webpage uses CSS and Javascript (as most modern webpages do to some extent), we can see this in the HTML code as a reference to an external document.
+When a webpage uses CSS and Javascript (as most modern webpages do), we can see this in the HTML code as a reference to an external document.
 The `<head>` node is often a parent of these references -- references which nodes could be for example `<script>`, `<link>` or `<style>`.

 In the illustration below, the webpage uses the css-file "main.css" and the javascript-file "jquery.js".